mi-mina/antropoloops_MAP_P5/README.md

 ### Before you run the app
 We store images of the albums in the folder 0_covers.
 The name of the images must match the name of the song.
 The app uses two JSON files stored in the folder 1_BDatos.
-In the first JSON file, called BDloops, we store the mp3 files metadata.
+In the first JSON file, called *BDloops*, we store the mp3 files metadata.
 For example:
 ```
 {"nombreArchivo":"01 Chant de louanges Sonrai",
 "artista":"Charles Duvelle",